Automated network security incident reporting.

 It is recommended, when possible to close these ports towards the internet to prevent them being exploited for DDoS attacks.

-The Spoofing Notifier will not automatically be enabled on all connections.
+The Spoofing Incidents will not automatically be enabled on all connections.

-If your connection does not (yet) have Spoofing Notifier enabled, you can request it to be
+If your connection does not (yet) have Spoofing Incidents enabled, you can request it to be

 Detection and notifying